a guide to hire a backend developers in 2025

 Each web app you want to build needs its backend components: a database to store user data, APIs to interact with third-party tools and platforms, etc. And you will have to invest your team’s time and resources to build standard modules like these.

-Instead, when you use a BaaS platform like Parse, Back4App, Firebase, or Google APIs, you receive isolated data storage and a set of APIs to work with.
+Instead, when you use a BaaS platform like Google APIs, AWS Amplify, or Firebase, you receive isolated data storage and a set of APIs to work with.
 This allows you to combine the existing blocks to build your business logic, form workflows, create new services, and much, much more.

 How to hire dedicated backend engineers